comp1100/comp1100.github.io/_sources/intro.md

 Each week, the course will be broken into four components:

 1. **Innovation seminar (2 hours) [Attendance expected, but not compulsory]**: This is where we discuss the key concepts in innovation and what teams are expected to be doing on their project over the following weeks.
 2. **Teamwork studio (2 hours) [Compulsory attendance]**: This is a studio where teams will build the key skills required to work as a team on an innovation project.
-Regular participation is in the studios is one of the assessment items.
+Regular participation in the studios is one of the assessment items.
 3. **Planning and working hour (1 hour) [Compulsory attendance]**: At the end of the teamwork studio, teams will have an hour available in the studio spaces to work on their project with the presence of their legends.
 3. **Project work [No attendance]**: For the rest of the work, the team is expected to spend 5-7 hours working on their project; e.g. gathering data, meeting with each other, planning, designing, implementing, etc.